 The Delta is on the harbor so have very nice water views and nice areas for walking.
 You can watch the seaplanes and boats and at night the skyline view is fantastic plus Downtown is an easy walk.

-Rooms are nice and you can savor a great meal at LURE Restaurant & Bar or a quick snack at Harbour Grab ‘n Go.
+The rooms are nice and you can savor a great meal at LURE Restaurant & Bar or a quick snack at Harbour Grab ‘n Go.
 Maintain your fitness routine at the 24-hour fitness center, indoor pool, and tennis court.

 The executive club lounge has a patio overlooking the water at this Delta hotel, which is great and breakfast and dinner include hot dishes.
 Breakfast includes bacon, eggs, hash browns, fruit, oatmeal, pastries.